 Torchscript (PyTorch) models embed the least information about their input shapes.
 As such, you’ll need to provide not only input dimensions but also the total number of input dimensions.
 See the example below from our WebUI, where an ImageNet model’s inputs are properly provided.

-The “key” field refers to the name of the input, which by convention is usually simply numbered as “input0” and “input1”, but can be set arbitrarily without disrupting the function of the model
+The Input Name, by convention, is usually simply numbered as “input0” and “input1”, but can be set arbitrarily without disrupting the function of the model